-Honors High School Speech (grades 9-12) - Mary Sweeney - This semester long course, often dubbed by HEP students as the "best course I've ever taken," is dedicated to teaching public speaking skills.
+Honors High School Speech (grades 9-12) - Joanne Juren - This semester long course, often dubbed by HEP students as the "best course I've ever taken," is dedicated to teaching public speaking skills.
 This 16-week class will empower even the shy student to speak in public situations.
 Students will present a variety of impromptu as well as prepared speeches.
 There will be one major project during the semester.
 Students will also learn how to constructively critique other students and how to accept constructive critique.
 Speech counts as 1⁄2-credit on the high school transcript.
 Textbook: BJU's Sound Speech (newest edition) - available at the HEP Bookstore.
 Each class is limited to 10 students.
-Time: Wednesdays (Fall only); 8/25-12/15/21; 9-10:30 am Cost: \$425; after 7/4 \$440; after 8/4 \$450
+Time: Wednesdays; 9-10:30 am Dates: Fall 8/24-12/14/22 Cost: \$450; 8/1 \$475